gooddata/gooddata-ui-sdk/libs/api-client-tiger/api/api-client-tiger.api.md

     explainAFM(requestParameters: ActionsApiExplainAFMRequest, options?: AxiosRequestConfig): AxiosPromise<File>;
     forecast(requestParameters: ActionsApiForecastRequest, options?: AxiosRequestConfig): AxiosPromise<SmartFunctionResponse>;
     forecastResult(requestParameters: ActionsApiForecastResultRequest, options?: AxiosRequestConfig): AxiosPromise<ForecastResult>;
-    // Warning: (ae-forgotten-export) The symbol "ActionsApiGenerateDashboardSummaryRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "WorkflowDashboardSummaryResponseDto" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     generateDashboardSummary(requestParameters: ActionsApiGenerateDashboardSummaryRequest, options?: AxiosRequestConfig): AxiosPromise<WorkflowDashboardSummaryResponseDto>;
-    // Warning: (ae-forgotten-export) The symbol "ActionsApiGenerateDescriptionRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "GenerateDescriptionResponse" needs to be exported by the entry point index.d.ts generateDescription(requestParameters: ActionsApiGenerateDescriptionRequest, options?: AxiosRequestConfig): AxiosPromise<GenerateDescriptionResponse>;
+    generateDescription(requestParameters: ActionsApiGenerateDescriptionRequest, options?: AxiosRequestConfig): AxiosPromise<GenerateDescriptionResponse>;
-    // Warning: (ae-forgotten-export) The symbol "ActionsApiGenerateTitleRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "GenerateTitleResponse" needs to be exported by the entry point index.d.ts generateTitle(requestParameters: ActionsApiGenerateTitleRequest, options?: AxiosRequestConfig): AxiosPromise<GenerateTitleResponse>;
+    generateTitle(requestParameters: ActionsApiGenerateTitleRequest, options?: AxiosRequestConfig): AxiosPromise<GenerateTitleResponse>;
     getQualityIssues(requestParameters: ActionsApiGetQualityIssuesRequest, options?: AxiosRequestConfig): AxiosPromise<AfmGetQualityIssuesResponse>;
     getQualityIssuesCalculationStatus(requestParameters: AfmActionsApiGetQualityIssuesCalculationStatusRequest, options?: AxiosRequestConfig): AxiosPromise<AfmQualityIssuesCalculationStatusResponse>;
-    // Warning: (ae-forgotten-export) The symbol "ActionsApiGetWorkflowStatusRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "WorkflowStatusResponseDto" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     getWorkflowStatus(requestParameters: ActionsApiGetWorkflowStatusRequest, options?: AxiosRequestConfig): AxiosPromise<WorkflowStatusResponseDto>;
     keyDriverAnalysis(requestParameters: ActionsApiKeyDriverAnalysisRequest, options?: AxiosRequestConfig): AxiosPromise<KeyDriversResponse>;